Manchester United Target Amorim After Axing Ten Hag - UrduPoint

 However, the wheels came off in his second season.

-Injuries to key players, the lack of a meaningful impact from expensive signings like Brazilian forward Antony and Ten Hag's failure to implement a clear playing style led to a number of embarrassing results.
+Injuries to key players, the lack of a meaningful impact from expensive signings like Brazilian forward Antony and Ten Hag's failure to implement a clear playing style led to embarrassing results.

-United crashed out of the Champions League at the group stage while Bournemouth, Brighton and Fulham were among the teams to win at Old Trafford in the 2023/2024 campaign.
+United crashed out of the Champions League at the group stage and suffered a string of defeats at Old Trafford in the 2023/2024 campaign.

 The implementation of a new sporting structure at United, spearheaded by Ratcliffe, saw widespread change over recent months off the field.